cert-manager/website/content/en/docs/configuration/externalloadbalancer.md

 In this case, cert-manager will fail `did not get expected response when querying endpoint, expected 'xxxx' but got: yyyy (truncated)`.

 This kind of error can be thrown for multiple reasons.
 This case shows a correctly formated response, but not the expected one.
-In the case of OVH host, the HTTP requests replaced the reponse with OVH's Let's Encrpyt code and provoked this error.
+In the case of OVH, the HTTP requests replaced the reponse with OVH's Let's Encrpyt code and provoked this error.

 The solution is to configure the Load Balancer with TCP protocol so that the HTTP request will not be intercepted by the host.